-A selection of general guides to the rocks and geology of Fforest Fawr Geopark.
+A selection of general guides to the rocks and geology of Fforest Fawr UNESCO Global Geopark.

 A number of guides have been published over the years to the rocks and landscape of this area.
 Some are written for the general reader, others assume a certain level of knowledge on the part of the reader.

-Copies of most of these are available for purchase at the Waterfalls Centre at Pontneddfechan (Geopark information centre) and other National Park information centres and at the National Park Visitor Centre at Libanus.
+Copies of most of these are available for purchase at the National Park Visitor Centre at Libanus.

 Although some others may now be out of print, they are often available in libraries and school and college collections so have been included here.

-A series of leaflets aimed at the ordinary visitor is being prepared to introduce the diverse geological heritage of the Geopark.
+A series of leaflets aimed at the ordinary visitor introduces the diverse geological heritage of the Geopark.
 Find out more…

 The British Geological Survey (BGS) has produced a series of ‘Geological Memoirs’ and ‘sheet explanations’ to accompany many of the 1:50,000 scale maps which it publishes.
 Those available for the Geopark area are: